RESEARCH

 The method is one move: infer a codebase's requirements from its own consistency, then flag only where a change betrays them.

-On an AI-generated repo with no rulebook, the gate inferred "handlers act on the error" from the codebase's own 85% consistency.
+On one AI-generated repo with no rulebook (pilot, n=1), the gate inferred "handlers act on the error" from the codebase's own 85% consistency.
 Then it flagged the 31 places the code betrayed itself.
 The requirement inheres in the consistency.
 The bug is the unevenness.

 The lenses come from the published work above, plainly credited.
 Naturalize learned a repo's own conventions and gated the commit at 94% accuracy, and named the universal-versus-flipping distinction. doloop's extension is to run those lenses deterministically and whole-repo, at commit speed, reaching from syntax into semantics.
 What matters is not whether a model appears.
 It is whether the verdict reproduces.